 — Sensing transmitter and sensing receiver

-If a Sensing Measurement Setup Request frame assigns the role of either sensing receiver or sensing transmitter and sensing receiver to the sensing responder, it also defines whether the sensing responder shall send or not send Sensing Measurement Report frames in sensing measurement instances that result from the sensing measurement setup.
+If a Sensing Measurement Setup Request frame assigns the role of either sensing receiver or sensing transmitter and sensing receiver to the sensing responder, it also defines whether the sensing responder shall (#754)optionally send Sensing Measurement Report frames in sensing measurement instances that result from the sensing measurement setup.

 The assignment of sensing transmitter and/or sensing receiver role(s) of a STA corresponding to a Measurement Setup ID shall be fixed until the sensing measurement setup is terminated.